axem-solutions/dem/README.md

 ## Quick start

+We got you covered in all scenarios:

-### Install a preconfigured environment
+### I'd like to start with a template...

-List the available environments:
+Here at axem we'd like to create a template for every target out there.
+List the currently available ones with:

     dem list --all --env

-You can get information about the Development Environment of your choice:
+You can clone the selected template with:

-    dem info DEV_ENV_NAME
+    dem clone DEV_ENV_NAME

-Installation of a Development Environment from a catalog can be done with a single command:
+### I'd like to work on a project already configured with DEM...

+In this case you only need to initialize the Dev Env with:

+    dem init

+### I'd like to use a Dev Env someone shared with me...

+You can import a Dev Env descriptor JSON with:

-    dem pull DEV_ENV_NAME
+    dem load DEV_ENV_NAME

+### I'd like to create my own Dev Env from scratch...

-### Create a new environment and add your own tools
+Create a brand new Dev Env with the following command:

-Create separate container images for your tools.
-> There is no need for any specific configuration in your container images to be compatible with DEM.

-From the new images and the ones available from the registries, you can create your new Development
-Environment:

     dem create DEV_ENV_NAME

-This command will start a TUI where you can configure your new Development Environment.
+Now you have the Dev Env descriptor in your local catalog, but you might want to set a few things:
+- Add/remove tools.
+- Change the tool image for a given tool.
+- Set the host where the image should be placed.

+You can edit it the Dev Env with:

+    dem modify DEV_ENV_NAME

+Finally, if you are ready to use it, you can initialize it with:

+    dem install DEV_ENV_NAME

-For more detailed instructions please refer to the [Documentation](https://www.axemsolutions.io/dem_doc/index.html)
+>For more detailed instructions please refer to the [Documentation](https://www.axemsolutions.io/dem_doc/index.html)